-- 3.1 Fertility problems are common in the UK and it is estimated that they affect one in seven couples.
+- 3.1 Fertility problems are common in the UK and it is estimated that they affect one in s even couples.
 84% of couples in the general population will conceive within one year if they do not use contraception and have regular sexual intercourse.
 Of those who do not conceive in the first year, about half will do so in the second year (cumulative pregnancy rate 92%).
-In 25% of infertility cases the cause cannot be identified. - 3.2 Where a woman is of reproductive age and having regular unprotected vaginal intercourse two to three times per week, failure to conceive within twelve months should be taken as an indication for further assessment and possible treatment.
+In 25% of infertility cases the cause cannot be identified. - 3.2 W here a woman is of reproductive age and having regular unprotected vaginal intercourse two to three times per week, failure to conceive within twelve months should be taken as an indication for further assessment and possible treatment.
 In the following circumstances an earlier assessment should be considered: - If the woman is aged 36 or over then such assessment should be considered after 6 months of unprotected regular intercourse since her chances of successful conception are lower and the window of opportunity for intervention is less.

-- If there is a known clinical cause of infertility or a history of predisposing factors for infertility. - 3.3 Women should be offered access to investigations if they have subfertility of at least 1 year duration (6 months for women aged 36 and over) and offered IVF if they have subfertility of at least 2 years duration (12 months for women aged 36 and over).
-Additional criteria apply for IVF in women aged 40 42 (see paragraph 12.4). - 3.4 If, as a result of investigations, a cause for the infertility is found, the patient should be referred for appropriate treatment without further delay.
+- If there is a known clinical cause of infertility or a history of predisposing factors for infertility. - 3.3 Women should be offered access to investigations and treatment if they have subfertility of at least 2 years duration (12 months for women aged 36 and over).
+Additional criteria apply for treatment in women aged 40 42 (see paragraph 12.4).
+Women that have an identified risk factor for infertility will be considered on an individual basis via an Individual Funding Request. - 3.4 If, as a result of investigations, a cause for the infertility is found, the patient should be referred for appropriate treatment without further delay.